python-websockets/websockets/docs/faq/server.rst

 How do I access the request path?
 ---------------------------------

-It is available in the :attr:`~server.WebSocketServerProtocol.path` attribute.
+It is available in the :attr:`~ServerConnection.request` object.

 You may route a connection to different handlers depending on the request path::

     async def handler(websocket):
-        if websocket.path == "/blue":
+        if websocket.request.path == "/blue":
             await blue_handler(websocket)
-        elif websocket.path == "/green":
+        elif websocket.request.path == "/green":
             await green_handler(websocket)
         else:
             # No handler for this path; close the connection.